Omar Soliman (Member) Guernica 37

 Prior to this Omar freelanced as a Barrister’s Assistant to various members with an immigration practice at Garden Court Chambers.
 In addition to this Omar worked as a Legal Assistant to leading fraud solicitor David Harbron at both Hedleys and Chivers Solicitors and as an immigration paralegal at Lambeth Law Centre.

-Omar has volunteered at a number of different charities including Bail for Immigration Detainees, Detention Action and Equal Rights Trust.
+Omar has volunteered at several different charities including Bail for Immigration Detainees, Detention Action and Equal Rights Trust.

 BA in Law with Politics, University of Manchester (2:1)